 Now SCTV took some of those ideas and bumped them to the next level.
-While SNL would do commercial parodies, when they did other parodies they would be long form sketches.
+While SNL would do commercial parodies when they did other types of parodies they would be long form sketches.
 SCTV changed it up.
 Because they came from a tradition of mimicking the medium they were performing, they opened up a new idea with their show.
-They were able to, in the form of a commercial or movie trailer just to a series of black-outs that all happen to be from a movie we'd never see.
+They were able to, in the form of a commercial or movie trailer, just to do a series of black-outs that all happen to be from a movie we'd never see.
 The sketches became shorter, quicker.
 It was now doing a "best-of" version of the tradition sketch, leaving out the boring parts and the idea of a plot.

 Now, when I moved to radio and video, I began to fall into this style of sketch writing.
 Set the premise, hit the high points of the promo for the bigger production and it would run 2-3 pages, max.

 For example, my submissions to Prairie Home Companion began to slide into this mode.
 I wrote once about my Abbott & Othello sketch.
 While it was a tradition sketch, I did break away from the bit to have the host interrupt and then let the bit run down, skipping over a big chuck of the real "Who's on First" routine.
 Garrison Keillor took it a bit farther (as, apparently was his style) and turned it into a promo for a radio broadcast that would be presented later.
 So my 7 minute skit was knocked down to about a minute and a half.
 Once I saw that, I began to adjust my style a bit.
 One Christmas I submitted a parody of the Misfit Toys of "Rudolph the Red-Nosed Reindeer."
 It was very much a promo-style sketch:

 The Island of Recalled Toys